25 Matches

 A fully free Win Sports World Cup 2026 package has not been confirmed in the reviewed material.

 Win's digital route is subscription-based.
-Official pages describe Win Sports Online and the current Win Play purchase flow, while the final World Cup-specific package details should still be checked directly on Win before the tournament.
+The cleanest current public setup is the official Win Play purchase flow, while the final World Cup-specific package details should still be checked directly on Win before the tournament.

 | Coverage Type | Details |